What is an abdominal X-ray?

 Abdominal X-rays may be used to diagnose causes of abdominal pain.
 These can include

-things such as masses, holes in the intestine, or blockages.
+things such as masses, openings in the intestine, or blockages.
 Abdominal X-rays may

-be done before other tests that look at the GI tract or urinary tract.
-These include
+be done before other tests that look at the gastrointestinal (GI) tract or urinary

 Basic information regarding the size, shape, and position of abdominal organs can

 be seen with abdominal X-rays.
 Stones in the gallbladder, kidneys, or ureters may

 be seen.
 Calcification of the aorta may also be seen with an abdominal X-ray.
 There